aerobatic/markdown-content/blog/2014/07/19/Securing an HTML5 Salesforce Connected App.md

 The first step is to login to Salesforce and [create a new Connected App](https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm&language=en_US).
 In this post we're concentrating on the OAuth setup, so ensure the __Enable OAuth Settings__ box is checked.
 In the __Callback URL__ you'll need to enter the full URL of your app which the documentation states: __must use secure HTTP (HTTPS)__.
-This means that if you are running your app on localhost during development, you must create a self-signed certificate.
-Searching Google for how to create a self-signed certificate that Chrome will always trust led me to a number of dead ends.
-Finally [this article](http://www.robpeck.com/2010/10/google-chrome-mac-os-x-and-self-signed-ssl-certificates/#.U8mfZI1dUgo) did the trick on OSX.
-This is only a concern while in development, once you deploy to production you'll want to use a certificate provisioned by a trusted authority.
+Fortunately Salesforce does make an exception to this rule for `localhost` so you don't have to worry about SSL when developing locally.

-One downside to developing your app on `https://localhost` is that you'll likely need to create two connected apps: one for development using localhost as the callback and a second with your production URL as the callback.
+However one downside to developing your app on `localhost` is that you'll likely need to create two connected apps: one for development and a second for your actual production URL.
 One of the benefits of building HTML5 apps on the Aerobatic platform is the [simulator mode](#!/docs/getting-started?simulator-mode) that enables running a development environment directly from the production URL.
 This way you code in a fully integrated mode and only have to setup a single Salesforce app.
 Your Aerobatic OAuth callback URL is in the form: `https://your_app.aerobaticapp.com/auth/callback`.

 After clicking Save, be sure to make note of your Consumer Key and Consumer Secret.